UPEISMCSCCC/Introduction/README.md

 ## FAQ

+*Will this help with my classes?*

+Absolutely!
+Many competitive programming problems are similar to problems you see in your classes.
+As you learn more and become faster at competitive programming, you'll also have an easier time with programming for courses.

+*Will this help with employment?*

+Competitive programming can help with that too.
+Competition results look very nice on a resume, and can be a good way to show off your knowledge and skills to an employer.

 *What language should I use?*

 In general, whatever you prefer.
 The three most popular languages are C++, Python, and Java, so most resources (including the ones here) will only be in those languages.
 The pros/cons are: